 - Toss it with a bit of salt.
 Do a taste test with one of the edamame to make sure it is the right amount of saltiness for you and adjust the salt according to your taste.
 Alternatively, you can also use a bit of soy sauce instead of salt.

-- (Optional) Add in the lemon zest if you want it more lemony flavoured
+- (Optional) Add in ¼ teaspoon lemon zest if you want more lemon flavor on your edamame.

 - Serve immediately.
 It tastes best when it is still warm.